 What is Roofing SEO?

-Roofer SEO is the process of refining digital content to rank higher on Google search results for industry-relevant keywords.
-Search Engine Optimization (SEO) can include various tasks, including title tag editing, keyword placement, internal and external link-building, and website enhancement.
+SEO is the process of refining digital content to rank higher on Google search results for industry-relevant keywords.
+Search engine optimization (SEO) can include tasks like title tag editing, keyword placement, internal and external link-building, and website enhancement.

 SEO can apply to an official roofing company website, Google Business Profile, and other online entities.
 Any task performed to increase organic search rankings, impressions, or clicks is a form of search optimization.